 - Communicate.
 Let your instructors know when/if you’re feeling overwhelmed.

 - Collections you have access to:

 - Laptop loan service

-The Bridge staff will help students develop skills in:
+The Bridge offers free services, including study aids and a computer lab.
+Staff will help students develop skills in:

 - Computer Basics